 So how do you keep anxiety at bay?
 By reaching out to other women who have been in the same position as you, you might just find a tip or two that will help you get back on track and deal with any concerns you may have in a pragmatic way.

 To help you, we’ve gathered together real-life advice from women around the world.
 This is a natural stage in your recovery process, but the important thing to remember is that you’re not alone – there’s lots of great advice right here to help you through.

 - Don’t bottle it up.
 Discuss your health, anxiety and breast cancer fears with a friend, family member or breast care nurse

 - Consider joining a support group where you can meet other women who know exactly what you’re going through

-- Know that your anxiety is completely understandable and incredibly common but that it will lessen in time
+- Know that your anxiety is completely understandable and incredibly common and that it will lessen in time

 Being diagnosed with breast cancer instantly sets off an emotional crisis for a lot of women.
 In moments of crisis it is only natural to switch to survival mode.
 Thoughts, behaviours and emotions all reflect our drive to survive an attack or perceived threat.
 Of course fear in the moment can be a life-saving warning signal that you are in imminent danger.
-It becomes a problem however when fear turns in to worry and that then turns in to anxiety, health and breast cancer related concerns.
-Listen to your body and talk to women who have been in a similar situation about your general health, anxiety and breast cancer recurrence fears.
-You are not alone and by talking, you might just be able to help someone else, just like you, too
+It becomes a problem, however, when fear turns into worry and that then turns in to anxiety.
+Listen to your body and talk to women who have been in a similar situation about your fears.
+You are not alone and by talking, you might just be able to help someone else too.